Robotics-Sensors/.github/profile/README.md

 # 🌈 Research
 - Research related to this organization will be in research papaer published by Ronaldson Bellande
 - None Published research will only have demos on company website

+# 👩‍💻 Stable Versions
+- Current Organization will have stable versions of https://github.com/Application-UI-UX public packages

 ## ROS/ROS2 -- Navigation, Manipulation, Mimicking, Sensor Fusion, VR, Speech Recogition, Activity Recognition